-Dyson has reinvented some of the most common house hold appliances in bladeless form including vacuum cleaners to air conditioners,, and now it has gone and recreated the hair dryer.
+Dyson has reinvented some of the most common household appliances in bladeless form including vacuum cleaners to air conditioners, and now its turned its attention to the haircare market with the Dyson Supersonic, which it hopes will rival some of the best hair dryers you can buy right now.

 Introduced as the the Dyson Supersonic hair dryer, it's bladeless and designed to blow a fast and focused stream of air.
 What's more, the hair dryer is engineered to intelligently and carefully controls temperature to help protect your hair from extreme heat damage – and all the terrible frizziness that comes with cooked hair.